 Some people may want to stay with Sacred logging API but use some other UI.
 Here are two great options.

 Projects in Neptune can have multiple members with different roles (viewer, contributor, admin), so all machine learning experiments that land in Neptune can be viewed, shared and discussed by every team member.
-Neptune is meant to provide an easy-to-use and quick-to-learn way to keep track of your experiments.
+Neptune is meant to provide an easy-to-use and quick-to-learn way to keep track of all the metadata generated during the ML life cycle.

 Neptune fits any workflow and gives a lot of flexibility.
 When it comes to Sacred, Neptune has Sacred integration that replaces Omniboard and MongoDB backend with its own Observer.
 With the integration, you can log Sacred experiments and manage them directly in Neptune: